smallbasic/smallbasic.github.io/_build/reference/793-string-rightoflast.markdown

 > r = RIGHTOFLAST (s1, s2)

 Returns the right part of string `s1` at the position of the last occurrence of string `s2` in `s1`.
-If `s2` does not occure in `s1` RIGHTOFLAST returns an empty string.
+If `s2` does not occur in `s1` RIGHTOFLAST returns an empty string.

 ### Example